Great Famine (Ireland): After the famine

 Ireland's mean age of marriage in 1830 was 23.8 for women and 27.5 for men, where they had once been 21 for women and 25 for men, and those who never married numbered about 10% of the population; in 1840, they had respectively risen to 24.4 and 27.7.
 In the decades after the Famine, the age of marriage had risen to 28–29 for women and 33 for men, and as many as a third of Irishmen and a quarter of Irishwomen never married, due to low wages and chronic economic problems that discouraged early and universal marriage.

+A 2025 anthropometric study of more than 14,500 individuals born before, during and after the Famine examined the long-term health of famine survivors and found that in areas with the highest famine-period excess mortality, selection effects were strong enough that surviving cohorts did not display the expected stunting in adult stature, suggesting that excess mortality and migration among the most vulnerable partially offset the “scarring” impact of early-life famine exposure.

 One consequence of the increase in the number of orphaned children was that some young women turned to prostitution to provide for themselves.
 Some of the women who became Wrens of the Curragh were famine orphans.

 The potato blight would return to Ireland in 1879, though by then the rural cottier tenant farmers and labourers of Ireland had begun the "Land War", described as one of the largest agrarian movements to take place in nineteenth-century Europe.